dc-fukuoka/gpumm/README.md

-gpumm - matrix-matrix multiplication by using CUDA and cublas.
+gpumm - matrix-matrix multiplication by using CUDA, cublas, cublasxt and OpenACC.
 ===
-cuda, intel compiler and MKL are needed. for openacc, PGI compiler is needed.
+cuda, intel compiler and MKL are needed.
+for openacc, PGI compiler is needed.
 It seems that column major indexing is better for cuda even in C/C++.